Pedro-Wilker/beginnerAngular/README.md

 <hr/>

-<h5>What does this project do?
+<h4>What does this project do? </h4>
-This application has as its principles to create lists of tasks, where it is possible to modify, create and check them. </h5>
+<h6>This application has as its principles to create lists of tasks, where it is possible to modify, create and check them. </h6>

 <hr/>
 <h6>Foram utilizadas as seguintes ferramentas: